Rahul attacks BJP, its ideology as Bharat Jodo Yatra enters Haryana | Politics

 ''The target is to handover the country's wealth to three-four people.
 The result is that the country was unable to give jobs to its youth,'' he said.

-''So, we haven't done any big thing going from Kanyakumari to Kashmir..,'' he said.

-Noting that the yatra started from Kanyakumari, he said, ''Later we will unfurl the national flag in Srinagar and no power can stop this Yatra.
-The reason for this is that yatra is not of the Congress it is of poor people, labourers and small shopkeepers unemployed youth''.

-Gandhi told the gathering that they will not see any fatigue on his face in this yatra or that of others who are part of it.
+Gandhi told the gathering that they will not see any fatigue on his face or that of others who are part of the yatra.

 ''We are not walking with our strength but with your love and strength.
-Let's walk on the roads of Haryana for three days now and listen to hear the pain of people of Haryana,'' he said.
+Let's walk on the roads of Haryana for three days now and hear the pain of the people of Haryana,'' he said.

+Addressing the gathering after the yatra entered Haryana, Gehlot said the yatra's message has reached every state, district, village and home.
+The yatra aims at promotion of love and brotherhood, he said.

+Gehlot praised the people of Mewat-Nuh region, saying they played an important role in the country's Independence.

 The Yatra started from Kanyakumari on September 7 and covered Tamil Nadu, Kerala, Andhra Pradesh, Karnataka, Telangana, Maharashtra, Madhya Pradesh and Rajasthan.